 Things to Know Before Applying

-Admission to all degree programs in the Department of Art and Art History is highly competitive and selective.
+Admission to all degree programs in the Department of Art and Art History is competitive and selective.
 When applying to this department, you are strongly advised to develop a back-up plan for pursuing other majors.
 Use resources such as the Vick Center for Strategic Advising & Career Counseling and Wayfinder to determine what majors might be right for you.

 The maximum number of times a student may apply to the Department of Art and Art History is two.

 If you’d like to see how the classes you’ve already completed would count towards the major of your interest, you can create an Interactive Degree Audit for that major.
 You can also review the Degree Guidelines and Plans for all degrees offered by this department.
+If you have questions about the degree plan or requirements, you may contact the Undergraduate Academic Advisor.
+Include your UTeid in all emails.

-Applicants are strongly encouraged (but not required) to take First-Year Core courses at UT or transfer in course equivalents so they’ll be on track for a timely graduation.
+Applicants are strongly encouraged to take First-Year Core courses at UT or transfer in course equivalents so they’ll be on track for a timely graduation.
 However, First-Year Core courses do not have to be completed prior to applying or being formally admitted to the department.
 See instructions for enrolling in major-restricted courses.

 You are eligible to apply to internally transfer from another UT Austin college or add a simultaneous major in the Department of Art and Art History if you meet all of the following criteria: